hpc2n/selecting-modules/docs/intro.md

 Many, but not all, of the centres in Sweden are using the <a href="https://docs.easybuild.io/" target="_blank">EasyBuild</a> framework for building and installing software modules.

+PDC also provides some software as containers, found in  ``/pdc/software/sing_hub`` (or ``$PDC_SHUB``). ``singularity exec -B /cfs/klemming <sandbox folder> <myexe>``

+LUMI has no modules and uses containers

 !!! warning "Important"

-    Take care not to use any system-installed versions of ``gcc``, ``python``, etc. Always use the module instead, when available!
+    - Take care not to use any system-installed versions of ``gcc``, ``python``, etc. Always use the module instead, when available!

-    Always check if there is a module instead of just building the software/package yourself!
+    - Always check if there is a module instead of just building the software/package yourself!
+        - Remember to check with different capitalization!
+        - If the center you are at have modules installed in a hierarchical fashion (LUNARC, HPC2N, PDC) you must use ``module spider`` to check if a software is installed, since ``module avail`` only lists what is available with what is currently loaded

-    If there is a software missing that you need, then ask if it can be installed.
+    - If there is a software missing that you need, then ask if it can be installed.

 ## Useful commands